-To help you decide if the 860 or 890 are are right for you, we’ll take an in-depth look at what how these models work, what features they comes with, and how they compares to other competing models.
+To help you decide if the 860 is right for you, we’ll take an in-depth look at how this models work, what features it comes with, and how it compares to other competing models.
 With this information, you’ll be able to decide if this little gadget is the right technology to keep your house dirt free.

 Table of Contents